Tuition and Fees for 2014

 The application fee is waived for students who apply by February 5.

 Tuition does not include the cost for room and board; please see Residential Fees below.

 Tuition Deposit Requirement$500.00

-In order to secure a place in the program, a $500.00 nonrefundable deposit, credited toward tuition, is due upon notification of acceptance to the program along with the enrollment form.
-A bill for the balance due will be issued to the student's Columbia University email address in early June (Session 1) or late June/early July (Session II).
+In order to secure a place in the program, a $500.00 nonrefundable deposit, credited toward tuition, is due upon notification of acceptance to the program.
+A bill for the balance due will be issued to the student's Columbia University email address in early June (Session I) or late June/early July (Session II).

 Additional Fees Required of All Students